bde-isima/bde.isima.fr/app/entities/clubs/queries/README.md

 # getClubs

+- Can be performed by any registered user

+# getPublicClubs

-- Can be performed by any user
+- Can be performed by any user and guest
+- Restrict shown clubs and available operation to the data